-While cell cultures and animal models can certainly spark intrigue, it certainly helps to have some actual human research where a compound in orally ingested and shown to increase blood levels and produce a desired outcome, which in this case is muscle growth, and (more importantly) be safe when ingested.
+While cell cultures and animal models can certainly spark intrigue of ecdysterone benefits, it certainly helps to have some actual human research where a compound is orally ingested and shown to increase blood levels and produce a desired outcome, which in this case is muscle growth, and (more importantly) be safe when ingested.

 Well, a new 10-week study involving 46 healthy, young, resistance-trained men was carried out testing the ergogenic and hypertrophic qualities of an ecdysterone-containing supplement.

 While 46 individuals began the study, only 40 successfully completed the trial, according to the researchers.

 At the start of the trial the 46 men were divided into four groups:

 Placebo group (n = 12)

 Control group (n=12)